ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   When a test file runs into a **Segmentation Fault**, the test executable immediately crashes and further details aren't collected.
 By default, Ceedling reports a single failure for the entire file, specifying that it segfaulted.
-  If you are running gcc or clang (llvm), then there is an option to get more detail!
+  If you are running `gcc` or Clang (LLVM), then there is an option to get more detail!

   Set `:use_backtrace_gdb_reporter` to `true` and a segfault will trigger Ceedling to